Prerequisites

 - which computations and traits to use in the scoring model or in overrides

-You can analyze each trait on either the whole training dataset, which is a representation of your leads in your CRM, or either on a subset of populations by going through the trees (see this section).
+You can analyze each trait on either the whole training dataset, which is a representation of your leads in your CRM, or on a subset of populations by going through the trees (see this section).

-Use the Search bar to find a computation out of the 100+ available either out of the box or that you created (e.g. Company Size, Funding, Role, Company Country etc), or just explore by scrolling down.
-To see the definition of each computation, go to Computations on the main navigation bar on the left.
+Use the Search bar to find a computation out of the 100+ available out of the box or that you created (e.g. Company Size, Funding, Role, Company Country etc), or just explore by scrolling down.

 How to read the Insights graph?

-The left hand side bar represents the overall population of leads (in the training dataset) by the different values of the computation.
 In the image above, we are looking at the computation Company Size, showing that Enterprise companies (1000+ employees; in green) represent 18% of the leads.

 The right hand side bar represents the population of leads who converted (in the training dataset).
 In the example above, Enterprise companies represent 23% of the conversions.